Now that fall is here and the days are getting shorter, I find myself going to bed earlier than I did during the summer.

 “…fluoride is likely to cause decreased melatonin production and to have other effects on normal pineal function, which in turn could contribute to a variety of effects in humans.”2

-If you’re following the Osteoporosis Reversal Program, then you’ve read The Missing Link, the free report on water included with your copy of the Program.
+If you’re following the Osteoporosis Reversal Program, then you’ve read the Osteoporosis Hydration Protocol, the free report on water included with your copy of the Program.
 In that report, I delve into the topic of fluoridated tap water and how to avoid it.

 The best and safest type of water to drink is distilled water, which is why I recommend a countertop distiller.
 Having your own distiller at home, saves you time and money by turning tap water into bone-healthy distilled water via its steam distillation process.